ignite/cli/docs/docs/02-guide/05-loan.md

 1. **As a Borrower:**

 Implement `RequestLoan` keeper method that will be called whenever a user requests a loan. `RequestLoan` creates a new loan; Set terms like amount, fee, collateral, and repayment deadline.
 The collateral from the borrower's account is sent to a module account, and adds the loan to the blockchain's store.

+Replace your scaffolded templates with the following code.

 ```go title="x/loan/keeper/msg_server_request_loan.go"
 package keeper